MrChico/blog/README.md

 "Fancy words" are words I come across when reading papers and I like the way the phrased something.
 It can be a single word with the associated meaning or a phrase of words.

-This module would show these words in some nice way but also work as a <strong>practice for POST-requests</strong> .
+This module would show these words in some nice way but also work as a <strong>practice</strong>  for <strong>POST-requests</strong> .
 I could have a small file on the server which I could write to in order to make my "fancy words" vocabulary ever increasing.

 Nice to have a shortcut on a mobile device to just input a word on the go.